AqsaAlam/Coding_Examples/graphing_examples/READ_ME.txt

 As the files required to run these are not in the directory, please use these files to simply take a look at how I typically code graphs.

+The output of the code is in the folder as .png files.